 - In general, dry kibble is typically somewhat less expensive than canned dog food.

-- Pet food manufacturers, like Life’s Abundance, who sell directly to the market are able to provide pet food within a few short weeks after production, not to mention the added convenience of shipping your pet’s food directly to your door!
+- Pet food manufacturers who sell directly to the market, like Life’s Abundance, are better choices.
+They can provide pet food within a few short weeks after production for maximum freshness – not to mention the convenience of delivering your pet’s food directly to your door!

 Storage & Spoilage